Azure PowerShell supports multiple login methods. The simplest way to get started is to log in interactively at the command line.

 Log in with a service principal

-The recommended approach is to use service principals, which provide a way for you to create non-interactive accounts that you can use to manipulate resources.
+Service principals provide a way for you to create non-interactive accounts that you can use to manipulate resources.
 Service principals are like user accounts to which you can apply rules using Azure Active Directory.
 By granting the minimum permissions needed to a service principal, you can ensure your automation scripts are even more secure.

 If you don't already have a service principal, create one.